 Electromechanical Engineering Bachelor of Science

-Leading to the Bachelor of Science Degree in Electromechanical Engineering
+Leading to a Bachelor of Science Degree in Electromechanical Engineering

 The Bachelor of Science in Electromechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Electromechanical Engineering (BELM) program is a five-year engineering program with a dynamic interdisciplinary character and unique approach to learning.
-Grounded in a solid foundation of mathematics, science, and humanities and social sciences, the BELM program incorporates all the essential elements of an electrical and mechanical engineering curriculum.
-The BELM program features engineering design courses, extensive exposure to engineering problem solving, and a faculty committee management structure that responds quickly to industrial change and academic needs.
+The Electromechanical Engineering (BELM) program is a four-year engineering program with a dynamic interdisciplinary character and unique approach to learning.
+Grounded in a solid foundation of mathematics, science, and humanities, and social sciences, the BELM program incorporates all the essential elements of an electrical and mechanical engineering curriculum.
+The BELM program features engineering design courses, extensive exposure to engineering problem-solving, and a faculty committee management structure that responds quickly to industrial change and academic needs.
 Wentworth stresses the importance of hands-on experience and extensive lab work.
 BELM students spend a significant amount of time working in our state-of-the-art laboratories with computers and microprocessors being a large part of the program.
-Students use computers and test equipment extensively to verify and develop principles of engineering in diverse areas including mechanics of materials, embedded microcontroller systems, analog and digital circuit design, thermodynamics, vibrations, materials science, feedback controls, and machine design.
+Students use computers and test equipment extensively to verify and develop principles of engineering in diverse areas including mechanics of materials, embedded microcontroller systems, analog, and digital circuit design, thermodynamics, vibrations, materials science, feedback controls, and machine design.

 Program Educational Objectives